Private Uganda Journey

 chimpanzee tracking in kibale

-Day 10 - Lake Katwe and the Road to Ishasha
+DAY 10 - the Road to Ishasha

 Slow evening at the lodge